giampaolo/giampaolo.github.io/content/blog/2023/recognize-connection-errors.rst

 Looking at production logs revealed what sort of brutal, rough and tumble place the Internet is, and how a network app must be ready to handle all sorts of unexpected error conditions which hardly show up during testing.
 To handle all of these cases I came up with this solution which I think is worth sharing, as it's generic enough to be reused in similar situations.
-This can easily be extended to include specific exceptions of third party libraries, like `requests.exceptions.ConnectionError`.
+If needed, this can be easily extended to include specific exceptions of third party libraries, like `requests.exceptions.ConnectionError`.

 .. code-block:: python